MILLER/HOWARD HIGH INCOME EQUITY FUND DECLARES MONTHLY DISTRIBUTIONS

-Woodstock, NY, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- The Board of Trustees of the Miller/Howard High Income Equity Fund HIE (the "Fund") declares cash distributions of $0.048 per share for each of January, February, and March 2022.
+Kingston, NY, July 01, 2022 (GLOBE NEWSWIRE) -- The Board of Trustees of the Miller/Howard High Income Equity Fund HIE (the "Fund") declares cash distributions of $0.048 per share for each of July, August, and September 2022.

 HIE: CUSIP–600379 101